Point of Reference

 by Fred Price

-To begin with, we must realize that our world suffers the consequences of a fallen state; the earth itself groaning in anticipation of release and redemption, as should we in anticipation of Christ's return.
-(Romans 8:18-23) As such, bad things happen not just to bad people.
-Circumstances beyond our control were set in motion at the fall of man (Genesis 3) and as a result of the punishment of men (Genesis 6,7); biological, astronomical and geological changes taking place that were not originally intended.
-Our cells break down, mutating into disease or leaving us vulnerable to attack form without; progressing to sickness and death.
-In addition, we compound the problem in the choices we make to smoke, drink, over-indulging our appetite, using drugs, having indiscriminate sex; polluting the air, water and soil - destroying the ecological habitat we call home and hastening our own demise.
-We can and should alleviate some of the assaults on our bodies by heeding Paul's advice in 1 Corinthians 3:16; but by virtue of our birth into the condition of man, we will all one day die; the mode of our deaths causing us the most concern.
+To begin with, we must realize that our world suffers the consequences of a fallen state; the earth itself groaning in anticipation of release and redemption, as should we in anticipation of Christ’s return. ( Romans 8:18-23) As such, bad things happen not just to bad people.
+Circumstances beyond our control were set in motion at the fall of man and as a result of his punishment (Gen. 3,6 & 7); biological, astronomical and geological changes taking place that were not originally intended.
+As a result, our cells break down, mutating into disease or leaving us vulnerable to attack from “outside” means; progressing to sickness and death.
+In addition, we compound the problem in the choices we make – smoking, drinking and over-indulging our appetites, using drugs, having indiscriminate sex; polluting the air, water and soil – destroying the ecological habitat we call home and hastening our own demise.
+We can alleviate some of the assaults on our bodies by heeding the principle of 1 Corinthians 6:19,20; but by virtue of our birth into the condition of man, we will all one day die; the mode of our deaths causing us the most concern.

-Secondly, God can and does use trials and suffering as discipline or punishment to gain our attention and correct misbehavior.
-(Hebrews 12:5-11) Note that the Hebrew writer says, " the Lord disciplines those he loves, " which could include all mankind, but goes on to specifically say, " he punishes everyone he accepts as a son." those within the family.
-He further explains this as being a consequence of God's love and desire to bring us to a point of acceptance of his will; the only place where true joy and peace of mind can be found.
-(Our physical comfort or death not being the issue in God's mind as it is in ours, rather His concern is with the condition of our souls at death; ultimately allowing for the possibility of eternal life with Him in heaven.
-Luke 13:1-4)
+Secondly, God can and does use trials and suffering as discipline or even punishment to gain our attention and correct misbehavior. ( Hebrews 12:5-11) Note that the Hebrew writer says, “…the Lord disciplines those he loves,…” which could include all mankind, but goes on to specifically say, “…he punishes everyone he accepts as a son.” – those within the “family.”
+Loving us enough to do whatever it takes to bring us to an acknowledgment of his will; the only place where true joy and peace of mind can be found.
+(Our physical comfort or death not being the issue in God’s mind as it is in ours, His over-riding concern being with the condition of our souls.
+Luke 13:1-5)

 One crucial step in achieving a productive Christian lifestyle is the realization that none of us were placed on earth to fulfill personal desires; pursuing life, liberty and happiness.
-We are here to be changed into the likeness of Christ (2 Corinthians 3:18), being re-created through Him and for Him (2 Corinthians 5:17), in anticipation of spending eternity with him.
-This change may make us uncomfortable, involving as it does the losing of self in response to another's demands and the removal of things that hinder our development as genuine followers of Christ.
-(See Mark 8:35; Matthew 5:29,30 & Mark 9:45; Galatians 2:20) In fact, pain and the unpleasantness of things beyond our control are usually necessary for the resolution of sin and complacency in our lives; serving as a beacon or warning signal that demands attention and a response.
+We are here rather to be changed into the likeness of Christ ( 2 Corinthians 3:18), being re-created through Him and for Him ( 2 Corinthians 5:17), in anticipation of spending eternity with Him.
+This change may make us uncomfortable, involving as it does the losing of self in response to another’s demands and the removal of things that hinder our development as genuine followers of Christ.
+(See Mark 8:35; Matthew 5:29,30 & Mark 9:45; Galatians 2:20) In fact, pain – whether physical or emotional – and the unpleasantness of things beyond our control are usually necessary for the resolution of sin and complacency in our lives; serving as a beacon or warning signal that demands attention and a response.

-I'm not sure God's sovereign will dictates every incident of our lives, but in his omnipotence he could shield us from all harm yet sometimes chooses not to.
-How many times we are blessed and rescued from harm without our realization is impossible to know; it's the unpleasantness we grapple with that we worry over and question.
-Yet whether we are blessed unaware or blessed through a hardship, he is still there blessing (Hebrews 13:5); at times choosing to remove all obstacles, sometimes choosing to lead us through the midst of them, at some point in time choosing to bless us by removing us from this world of trouble altogether, comforting us with the blessing of heaven.
-In the process He purifies us, strengthening our faith and bringing honor and glory to his name.
-(John 9:1-3; 11:4)
+I’m not sure God’s sovereign will dictates every incident of our lives, but in his omnipotence he could shield us from all harm yet sometimes chooses not to.
+The number of times we have been rescued from harm without our realization is impossible to know; it’s the unpleasantness of the hardships we do suffer through that we grapple with and question.
+Yet whether we are blessed unaware or blessed through a hardship, he is still there blessing ( Hebrews 13:5); at times choosing to remove all obstacles, sometimes choosing to lead us through the midst of them, at some point in time choosing to bless us by removing us from this world of trouble altogether.
+In the process He purifies us, strengthening our faith and bringing honor and glory to his name. ( John 9:1-3 & 11:4)

-Keep in mind that God isn't fearful of or limited by our doubts and questions.
-If you don't understand say so.
-He's big enough to handle that and compassionate in answering according to our ability to understand as he sees fit.
-(See Job) He expects us to pose questions in our search for him, affording him the opportunity to prove his faithfulness.
-(Deuteronomy 6:16 "Do not test the Lord your God" referring to obstinate challenges to his authority; Matthew 4:7 referring to an arbitrary need for miraculous display or bargaining with the Almighty to prove himself.
-Romans 12:2 and 1 John 4:1 dealing with our ability to discern the rightness of God's will as a result of our minds and purpose becoming one with his and the absolute necessity of that discernment being grounded in his word and revelation alone.)
+Keep in mind that God isn’t fearful of or limited by our doubts and questions.
+If you don’t understand – say so.
+He’s big enough to handle that and compassionate in answering according to our ability to understand – as he sees fit.
+(See Job) He expects us to pose questions in our search for him, affording him the opportunity to prove his faithfulness. ( Deuteronomy 6:16 – “Do not test the Lord your God” referring to obstinate challenges to his authority; Matthew 4:7 referring to an arbitrary need for miraculous display or bargaining with the Almighty to prove himself.
+Romans 12:2 and 1 John 4:1 dealing with our resolve to discern the rightness of God’s will as a result of our minds becoming one with His and the absolute necessity of that discernment being grounded in His word and revelation alone.)

-Being fearful of expressing need and doubt is more likely rooted in a lack of confidence in God's ability to meet our needs and alleviate doubt than an expression of reverence and respect.
-God himself challenges us to ask, seek and knock; proving himself faithful as we receive, find and enter through the opened door to intimacy with him.
-(Matthew 7:7,8)
+Being fearful of expressing need and doubt is just as likely rooted in a lack of confidence in God’s ability to meet our needs and alleviate doubt as being an expression of reverence and respect.
+God himself challenging us to ask, seek and knock; proving himself faithful as we receive, find and enter through the opened door to intimacy with him. ( Matthew 7:7,8)

 Fred retired earlier this year after 42 years as a factory worker.
 He has always had a heart for young people and the challenges they face today.
 Over the years Fred has taught Discipleship Groups for High School and college students.